De Facto Partnership Immigration Permission in Ireland

 Frequently Asked Questions are available here.

-Applications for De facto Residency Permission should be sent to
+Applications for De Facto Partner Residence Permission should be sent to;

 Irish Naturalisation and Immigration Service,